Investing in Bonds with Hugo

 Bonds are suitable for investors who are satisfied with the previously known effective return, provided they are prepared to hold the bond until the end of its maturity.
 It is especially interesting for those who are looking for higher returns on their savings but do not feel confident to take the step into stock market investing.
 Please note: with bonds there is an element of risk, just as with any other form of investment.
 The issuer (company or government) may be in trouble or even go bankrupt.
 In this case, your investment will be less valuable, or even lose its entire value.

 The information on investment products is for general information and is not intended as advice.
-In spite of the fact that Hugo Broker takes care of the compilation and maintenance of these pages using sources deemed reliable, Hugo Broker cannot guarantee the accuracy, completeness and actuality of the information provided.
+In spite of the fact that Hugo Investing takes care of the compilation and maintenance of these pages using sources deemed reliable, Hugo Investing cannot guarantee the accuracy, completeness and actuality of the information provided.
 If you use the information provided without verification or advice, you do so at your own account and risk.
-We advise you to always check any transactions and not to invest in financial instruments that you do not understand the risks.
+We advise you to always check any transactions and not invest in financial instruments that you do not understand the risks of.
 No rights can be derived from the information on these pages.